On the discriminant locus of a generic projection: Introduction

 The motivation of this paper is to generalize this investigation to a Lefschetz net, and more broadly, a higher-dimensional linear subsystem of $|\mathcal{O}_{\mathbb P^N}(1)|$.
 Such a system arises from projectivization $\mathbb PV$ of a general $(k+1)$ dimensional subspace $V\subseteq H^0(\mathbb P^N,\mathcal{O}(1))$.
 There are two natural families associated with the linear system.
 The first comes from observing that $\mathbb PV$ is naturally a subspace of the dual space $(\mathbb P^N)^{\vee}$, so the base change of the universal family of hyperplane sections of $X$ over $(\mathbb P^N)^{\vee}$ to $\mathbb PV$ gives rise to the family

 whose fiber over $H\in \mathbb PV$ is the hyperplane section $X\cap H$.

 The second family is a generic projection

 where $l_0,\ldots,l_k$ are $k+1$ general linear forms forming a basis of $V$.
+The base locus is $X\cap \mathbb PV^{\perp}$.
 The two families are related by a linear dual on the ambient projective space.
 When $k=1$, up to blowing up the base locus, the two families coincide and are precisely the Lefschetz fibration.
 When $k\ge 2$, they are different: The fiber of generic projection is a higher codimension linear section.
 We want to explore the relationship between the two families, particularly where the fibers become singular.
 This is captured by the notion of discriminant.

-\begin{definition}[Discriminant locus]\normalfont Let $f:\mathcal{Y}\to B$ be a flat family of projective varieties.
+\begin{definition}[Discriminant locus]\normalfont Let $f:\mathcal{Y}\to B$ be a proper dominant morphism.
 Assume that $B$ is smooth.
-Define the \textit{discriminant locus} $\Delta\subseteq B$ as the closed subspace consisting of points $b$ where the fiber $\mathcal{Y}_b$ is singular. \end{definition} When $f: \mathcal Y\to B$ is a proper non-dominant map, we use the convention that $\Delta=f(\mathcal Y)$.
-See more discussion in Section \ref{sec_disc}.
+Define the \textit{discriminant locus} $\Delta\subseteq B$ as the closed subspace consisting of points $b$ where the fiber $f^{-1}(b)=\mathcal{Y}_b$ is singular.
+In the flat setting, this agrees set-theoretically with the usual definition via Fitting ideal.
+When $f: \mathcal Y\to B$ is a proper non-dominant map, we use the convention that $\Delta=f(\mathcal Y)$.
+See more discussion in Section \ref{sec_disc}. \end{definition}

-For the hyperplane sections family \eqref{Intro_eqn_univ-family/PV}, the discriminant locus is precisely the linear section by $\mathbb PV$ of the dual variety $X^{\perp}\cap \mathbb PV$ \cite{GKZ08}, which is reduced as long as $\mathbb PV$ is in general position, and is moreover irreducible if it has positive dimension.
+For the hyperplane sections family \eqref{Intro_eqn_univ-family/PV}, the discriminant locus is precisely the linear section by $\mathbb PV$ of the dual variety $\mathbb PV\cap X^{\perp}$ \cite{GKZ08}, which is reduced as long as $\mathbb PV$ is in general position, and is moreover irreducible if it has positive dimension.
 When $k=2$, a general plane section $\mathbb P^2\cap X^{\perp}$ is expected to have only ordinary nodes and cusps, then their numbers can be computed explicitly using intersection theory (cf. \cite[(2.2), (2.3)]{DolLib81}, \cite{Roberts}).

 In this paper, we want to investigate similar questions for generic projection: